CTC's Illness Policy

 - Irritability, lethargy, or loss of appetite

-- A new rash (esp. if your child has had contact with someone else with a rash)
+- A new rash (esp. if your child has had contact with someone with a rash)

 - Discharge or drainage from the eyes, pink eyes, or crusted eyelids

-- Continual itching and scratching of the head or scalp
+- Continual itching, scratching of the head or scalp, or visible lice

 - Any sore on the skin that itches, spreads, or has drainage, including chickenpox

-- Had contact with anyone with COVID-19 or COVID-19 likely symptoms in the past 14 days.
+- Had a positive COVID-19 Test result, or if anyone living in your home has had a positive COVID-19 Test result or COVID-19 likely symptoms in the past 10 days.

 Certain habits can help prevent the spread of illness.
 We reinforce these habits with the families and children we serve, and ask that you reinforce them at home: